The Condensed Fiber Product and Zesting

 In particular, the condensed fiber product as it applies to topological order shares some structural similarities with the {\it hierarchy construction}, which organizes families of fractional quantum Hall states \cite{LanWen} and was recently given a categorical description in \cite{CarolynZhang}.
 Performing the hierarchy construction on a $U(1)$-enriched supermodular tensor category $\mathcal{C}$ corresponding to fractional quantum Hall states is a two-step process that (1) takes the Deligne product $\mathcal{C} \boxtimes \mathcal{D}$ with $\mathcal{D}$ suitably chosen and the (2) condensation of a certain algebra of bosons in $\mathcal{C} \boxtimes \mathcal{D}$.

 This two-step process of stacking and condensing appears in both settings and seems to be responsible for producing some of the same examples: the topological orders in Kitaev's 16-fold way can be produced via the condensed fiber product (in this case zesting) as well the hierarchy construction.
 However, the constructions generalize one another is somewhat orthogonal directions and each is capable of producing examples that is beyond the scope of the other.
-On one hand, the condensed fiber product of two (for us bosonic) topological orders $\mathcal{C}$ and $\mathcal{D}$ requires they share a local symmetry $\Rep(G,z)$ and results in a topological order with the same rank as $\mathcal{C}$.
-On the other hand, the selection of an appropriate $\mathcal{D}$ in performing the hierarchy construction on $\mathcal{C}$ with respect to $\mathcal{D}$ requires some properties be satisfied by their filling fractions and $U(1)$-symmetry fractionalization patterns.
-It would be worthwhile to clarify when these two constructions agree, since this would suggest an interpretation of the condensed fiber product as a kind of generalized condensation as suggested in \cite{CarolynZhang}. \\
+On one hand, zesting is realized by means of the condensed fiber product of two (for us bosonic) topological orders $\mathcal{C}$ and $\mathcal{D}$ that share a local symmetry $\Rep(G,z)$ and $\mathcal{D}$ is pointed with minimal dimension and results in a topological order with the same rank as $\mathcal{C}$.
+On the other hand, the selection of an appropriate $\mathcal{D}$ in performing the hierarchy construction on $\mathcal{C}$ with respect to $\mathcal{D}$ requires some properties to be satisfied by their filling fractions and $U(1)$-symmetry fractionalization patterns.
+It would be worthwhile to clarify when these two constructions agree since this would suggest an interpretation of the condensed fiber product as a kind of generalized condensation as suggested in \cite{CarolynZhang}. \\

 There are two natural generalizations of the version of the condensed fiber product construction presented above, which are similarly closely related to various existing notions in tensor category theory and its applications to condensed matter theory: